hareko/js-filer/README.md

 ## Purpose

-A cross-browser jQuery plugin to display and modify the tree view of any hierarchical data (file system, inventory, ...).
+A cross-browser jQuery plugin to display and modify the tree view of any hierarchical data (file directories, inventory lists, ...) supplied by the server-side.

 ## Composition

-jsFiler is built on top of the [jsTree] extending its functionality.
-It is configurable for different tree applications and must be supported server-side.
+jsFiler is built on top of the [jsTree] extending its functionality: command menus, dialogues, server communication.
+It is configurable for different tree applications and expects the back-end support.
 The (multi)tree and operations behaviour are specified via configuration parameters and user callbacks.